naclcaleb/GoogleAssistant_Linux/README.md

 ```

 ##### Note: Make sure to run the install script with sudo privileges, or you will get a `PERMISSION DENIED` error.

+## How to use
+Make sure you have a microphone and speaker, whether it be internal or external.
+Using your application finder of choice, find the `Google Assistant` app and open it.
+Now click anywhere you want in the app and it should give you a noise indicating that it is turned on.
+This noise will sound every time you activate it by saying "Hey Google" or "Ok Google".

+#### Don't be worried that the application becomes "unresponsive".
+This is simply because it is running the Google Assistant program in an endless loop, and thinks that is a problem.
+It's nothing to be worried about, and won't crash your computer.